WormBase/db-migration/docs/source/user/index.rst

 Commands
 ========
 The following steps below will migrate the ACeDB database to Datomic.

-Then end result will be a Datomic database, compressed as an arhive on the host the migration is performed.
+The end result will be a Datomic database, compressed as an archive on the host the migration is performed upon.

 The location of the file should be:
    /wormbase/datomic-db-backups/<RELEASE>.tar.xz